FRBNY-DSGE/DSGE.jl/docs/src/estimation.md

 ## Procedure

 The goal of the estimation step is to sample from the posterior distribution of the model parameters.
-DSGE.jl uses a Metropolis-Hastings sampler to do this, which requires as a proposal covariance matrix the Hessian matrix corresponding to the posterior mode.
-The function `estimate` implements the entire procedure.
+DSGE.jl uses either a Metropolis-Hastings or Sequential Monte Carlo sampler to do this.
+The Metropolis-Hastings sampler requires as a  proposal covariance matrix the Hessian matrix corresponding to the posterior mode.
+Depending on the value of the model setting `sampling_method` (which can be checked via `get_setting(m, :sampling_method)` and set via `m <= Setting(:sampling_method, :SMC)`, the function `estimate` will either find the mode, compute the Hessian, and run Metropolis-Hastings (if `get_setting(m, :sampling_method)==:MH)`) or run Sequential Monte Carlo (if `get-setting(m, :sampling_method)==:SMC`).

 **Main Steps**: